 Island Beach State Park is one of the few remaining undeveloped barrier islands in the northeast and is home to an amazing diversity of wildlife and plant communities.
 The Park has partnered with Conserve Wildlife Foundation of New Jersey and the Friends of Island Beach State Park to offer exciting environmental education and outreach programs to people of all ages!

-The Island Beach State Park Nature Program was created to enhance visitor experience by providing hands-on education programs throughout the barrier island.
+Island Beach State Park Nature Programs was created to enhance the visitor experience by providing hands-on education programs throughout the barrier island.
 We offer free daily programs, guided tours, custom group tours and outreach programs.

 Our Natural Resources

-The bayside of the island is a nutrient-rich feeding ground for birds, fish and other wildlife.
-Naturalist guided kayak tours during the summer months take participants through the Sedge Islands where they can observe a wide variety of wildlife, including nesting ospreys, falcons and wading birds.
+The bayside of the island is a nutrient-rich feeding ground for birds, fish, terrapins, and other wildlife.
+Naturalist guided kayak tours during the summer months take participants through the Sedge Islands where they can observe a wide variety of wildlife, including nesting ospreys, peregrine falcons and wading birds.
 Bird observation blinds give visitors the opportunity to view the wildlife in this very important and diverse habitat.

 Island Beach Natural Areas (North & South)

 Together, these two natural areas encompass one of the few remaining undeveloped barrier beaches in the northeast United States.
 Rolling sand dunes, salt-sculptured vegetation, lush green salt marshes, and nine plant communities including a nationally significant maritime forest characterize Island Beach.
-The federally threatened piping plover is an occasional inhabitant of the open beaches and dunes.
-Access to portions of the Northern Natural Area is restricted.
+The federally threatened piping plover began to nest at Island Beach State Park in 2016 for the first time since 1989.
+This resurgence symbolizes the importance of protecting the open beaches and dunes.
+During their nesting season, access to portions of the Northern Natural Area is restricted.

 Sedge Island Conservation Zone